redlegjed/test_measure_process_lib/README.md

 test = TestManager_mymeas(resources)
 ```

-Setup conditions under which test is to be run can be defined by accessing the _SetupConditions_ objects directly through the _conditions_ property.
+Setup conditions under which the test is to be run can be defined by accessing the _SetupConditions_ objects directly through the _conditions_ property.

 ```python
 test.conditions.temperature.values = [25,40,75]